 Portland's food scene is famously chaotic — three hundred-plus food carts, twelve neighborhoods worth checking out, and James Beard nominees scattered across them.
-For a guest who wants to actually eat well during a long weekend, the right move is to spend half a day with a food tour operator who's been doing this for over fifteen years.
+For a guest who wants to actually eat well during a long weekend, the right move is to spend a couple of hours with a food tour operator who's been doing this for over fifteen years.

 Forktown Food Tours has been running tours in Portland since 2010 — the city's longest-operating food tour company.
 Founder Heidi started Forktown to support local restaurants, and the spirit hasn't changed: every stop on every Forktown tour is an independent business with a story.